How to Brown Butter (easy step-by-step tutorial)

 What Are Those Brown Flecks At The Bottom Of Brown Butter?
 Are They Bad?

 The flecks, or almost sediment-like specks you might see at the bottom as your brown butter cools are caramelized milk solids.
-They aren’t a bad thing!
-As long as they’re still a deep golden brown (and not black!) and the butter tastes sweet and nutty, you haven’t burned it and it’s just fine!
+These browned bits aren’t a bad thing!
+As long as they’re still a deep golden brown color (and not black!) and the butter tastes sweet and nutty, you haven’t burned it and it’s just fine!
 That said…

 Do You Have to Strain Brown Butter?

 Some recipes call for brown butter to be strained to remove any stray brown flecks.
 This is mostly for presentation.
-Unless specifically called for, you don’t have to strain brown butter to use it.
+Unless your recipe calls specifically for you to strain it, you don’t have to strain brown butter to use it.
 (I never ever do!)
 I love the look.
 If you don’t, feel free to strain it before using!

 How to Make Brown Butter (Easy Step-By-Step Tutorial)